ical4j/ical4j-user-guide/docs/index.md

 iCalendar provides a common data format used to store scheduling information such as events, appointments, to-do lists, etc. Most calendaring tools include some level of support for the iCalendar standard.

+## Why use iCalendar?

+The iCalendar format is a compact and expressive way to represent calendaring and scheduling information.
+It is widely supported by many calendaring applications and services, making it a great choice for exchanging calendar data between different systems.

+iCalendar also has a proven history of backwards compatibility, with newer specifications building on top of existing ones to add new features.
+This makes iCalendar a good format for archiving calendar data over long periods of time.

 ## Active Projects

 The following table provides an overview of the currently active projects in iCal4j.